ericmaxwell2003/android-architecture-components/README.md

-Android Architecture Components samples
+Android Architecture Components + Realm sample
 ===================================

-A collection of samples using the Architecture Components:
+A Sample using the Architecture Components w/ Realm:

-- Room
+- Realm
 - Lifecycle-aware components
 - ViewModels
 - LiveData
+- DAO pattern

-### Samples
+### Basic Sample

-**The Architecture Components and these samples are previews to gather developer feedback.
-Samples may not be fully featured, documented or tested and could be modified or deleted in the future.**

-**[BasicSample](https://github.com/googlesamples/android-architecture-components/blob/master/BasicSample)** - Shows how to persist data using a SQLite database and Room.
-Also uses ViewModels and LiveData.
+- Shows how to persist data using a Realm database, uses ViewModels,  LiveData, DAOs, Transformations .map, switchMap, and the Dao Pattern with Realm.

-**[PersistenceContentProviderSample](https://github.com/googlesamples/android-architecture-components/blob/master/PersistenceContentProviderSample)** - Shows how to expose data via a Content Provider using Room.

-**[GithubBrowserSample](https://github.com/googlesamples/android-architecture-components/blob/master/GithubBrowserSample)** - An **advanced**  sample that uses the Architecture components, Dagger and the Github API.
-Requires Android Studio 2.4.
+This is based off of the AndroidArchitectureComponents [BasicSample](https://github.com/googlesamples/android-architecture-components/blob/master/BasicSample).

 License
 -------